Early Hick

 Demonstrative marking may also be appended to ‘a, if the coordinated elements share referential properties:

-'imwen o wenkulok o 'atanes[witch PART sorceress PART] OR-DEM.MED.VIS.ANIM-ABS"either that witch or that sorceress"
+'imwen o wenkulok o 'atanes[witch PART sorceress PART] OR-DEM.MED.VIS.ANIM-ABS"either that witch or that sorceress"compare with:

 Shared Action Coordination